eco-mint/project-oracle/README.md

 ## Install the Project

 For now the project is not published to NPM.
 Instead, you must build it locally.
-To do this run check out the project, cd to its directory, and run `npm run i` to fetch and install all dependencies.
+To do this run check out the project, cd to its directory, and run `npm i` to fetch and install all dependencies.
 Next, `npm run build` followed by `npm run local`.

 After running, you should be able to access the binary via the `eco-oracle` command.